SinomeM/shinyCNV/README.md

 ## Install

-Just clone the repo, `app.R` is all is needed to run the program.
+Just clone the repo, `app.R` is all is needed to run the program (assuming the dependencies are met).

 R dependencies:

 - shiny
 - data.table
+- ggplot2
+- bslib
-- ggplot
+- DT
-- CNValidatron
+- plotly

 Linux dependencies: